muSpectre/muFFT/_sources/Python.rst.txt

 The FFT class
 *************

-Instantiating an FFT class is a simple as
+Instantiating an FFT object is a simple as

 .. code-block:: python